svinniks/pl-log/README.md

 END;
 ```

-would raise the following exception:
+will raise the following exception:

 ```
 ORA-20000: MSG-00001: name is not specified!